 Even if you don’t have a degree in reading boarding passes, you can usually figure out what most of the stuff is:

 Your name, the date, your flight info, if you have TSA Pre-Check and your seat are all pretty obvious.
-You can even find out about what the gobbledeegook numbers and letters, and even what the barcode represents, if you Google it.
+You can even find out about what the gobbledeegook numbers and letters represents (most of it can be found here).
 But there’s one thing you want to hope you don’t see on your boarding pass…

 See that SSSS?
 That’s not good news.
 It stands for Secondary Security Screening Selection (or Secondary Security Screening Selectee) and it means you’ve been selected to go through additional inspection.